 Common use is the other concern.
-The words and phrases used to describe your business and what it does may not be the same in other languages, even if the literal translation of words gives that impression.
+The words and phrases used to describe your business may not be the same in different languages, even if the literal translation of words gives that impression.
 Find out what words locals use to describe your products and services and use those instead.

 4. How can you build local links?

 Building local links back to your site also helps with international SEO.
-Here, it’s a good idea to write articles for local blogs, get a sponsored mention on websites that offer advice or useful information, connect with local social media influencers, and sponsor local events.
+Here, it’s a good idea to write articles for local blogs, get sponsored mentions on websites that offer advice or useful information, connect with local social media influencers, and sponsor local events.

 5. Does social media matter?